obiordu/obiordu.github.io/index.md

 ---

-Systems Reliability Engineer with 8+ years of cloud infrastructure and DevOps expertise.
-Proven track record in designing and implementing enterprise-scale cloud-native solutions, specializing in Kubernetes orchestration, security architecture, and infrastructure automation.
+Systems and Software Reliability Engineer with 8+ years of cloud infrastructure and DevOps expertise.
+Track record OF designing and implementing enterprise-scale cloud-native solutions, specializing in Kubernetes orchestration, security architecture and infrastructure automation.

 ---